MetaIdea/SageMetaTool/README.md

 - Powerfull ingame lua script console (Useable commands: https://pastebin.com/xHHGCVZ1)
 - Heavy extension of the sage lua framework, fix of player and coordinate parameters, register of every object to be accessible via lua
 - Complete Lua scripting framework for C&C generals zero hour (Useable commands: https://pastebin.com/M4wZcJKv)
-- CNC Online and T3A Online implemented (WIP)
+- CNC Online and T3A Online implemented
 - New Key remapping menu
+- Skirmish/Campaign/Multiplayer support in most games with version 0.5+
+- Integrated mod launcher for Red Alert 3 and Tiberium Wars mods plus Age of The Ring

-Supported games (9/10 sage games, note: also works for all mods):
+Supported games (9/10 sage games, note: also works for all mods automatically):

 ![SuppprtedGames](https://user-images.githubusercontent.com/26028969/145710215-ffac9e00-9a3d-4dc6-ae7b-0cbf4d328c0a.PNG)
+(Note: Origin and Retail/DVD game versions are now supported as well if you apply the compatibility pack patch.
+The download link for that is included in the main download.)

-- Command and Conquer Generals Zero Hour (retail 1.04 or nocd) (WIP, lacks proper gamespeed)
+- Command and Conquer Generals Zero Hour (retail 1.04 or nocd) (WIP)
 - Lord of the Rings The Battle for Middle-earth 1 (retail nocd) (WIP)
 - Lord of the Rings The Battle for Middle-earth 2 (retail nocd)
 - Lord of the Rings The Battle for Middle-earth 2 - Rise of the Witch-King (retail nocd)